Fouad-2/Graduation_Project/README.md

 ## 📌 Notes

-- The front-end template was created by team members and adapted to match the back-end.
+- The front-end template was originally created by team members,
+  but the full integration and adaptation with the back-end functionality
+  was done entirely by **Fouad Alkhateeb**.
-- This project was developed by **Fouad Alkhateb** as a graduation requirement in **Software Engineering** at **Hashemite University**, Jordan.
+- This project was developed and implemented by **Fouad Alkhateeb**
+  as a graduation project for the **Software Engineering** program
+  at **Hashemite University**, Jordan.
 - Graduation Date (expected): **September 2025**

 ---